cyberconnecthq/cyberconnect-docs/docs/Apis/identity.md

 }
 ```

-We can get a json result like this:
+We can get a JSON result like this:

 ```json
 {